“I will never lie to you. You have my word on that,” White House Press Secretary Kayleigh McEnany told journalists in her first briefing on May 1.

 McEnany hasn’t, uh, exactly kept her word.
 To be clear, part of the job of the White House Press Secretary is to make the boss look good, and when that boss is President Donald Trump, your job becomes near-impossible.
 But to be even more clear, McEnany knew what this job entailed and took it anyway.
 And so, she keeps at it.

-Just yesterday, at the height of a pandemic and with a sky-high unemployment rate, McEnany used her platform to disparage House Speaker Nancy Pelosi, playing on loop a video of Pelosi walking maskless through a hair salon that was supposed to be closed under local regulations.
+In early September, at the height of a pandemic and with a sky-high unemployment rate, McEnany used her platform to disparage House Speaker Nancy Pelosi, playing on loop a video of Pelosi walking maskless through a hair salon that was supposed to be closed under local regulations.
 The Pelosi situation is complicated (she shouldn’t have flouted the rules, but also seems to have been set up by a Trump supporter), but what isn’t complicated is the fact that the president regularly goes maskless and holds huge rallies at which attendees are generally mask-free.
 Meanwhile, in the same press conference, McEnany also defended Trump’s baseless assertions that you can vote twice.
 Later in the day, she lied about Trump’s disrespect for and mocking of veterans and military members after The Atlantic reported that the president publicly called them "losers" and "suckers."
 All in a day’s work!

 A Harvard Law graduate who got her start as a Trump-supporting talking head on CNN — she went to great lengths to defend his Access Hollywood tape, saying his words implied consent — McEnany comes to her briefings armed with cherry-picked statements that serve to undermine the media’s credibility.
 She has turned the podium into a vehicle for bullying journalists, attacking Democratic politicians, and cheerleading the White House’s far-right agenda, rarely if ever substantively engaging with the media’s questions.